 Reducing mass incarceration in Indiana:

-In Indiana, we have also seen efforts to criminalize protesters, from deploying police to respond to Black Lives Matter protests over the summer, to extreme Indiana legislative efforts to increase protest penalties which could result in longer prison sentences and felony convictions, and deprive Black and Brown individuals of their First Amendment rights.
+In Indiana, we have also seen efforts to criminalize protesters, from deploying police to respond to Black Lives Matter protests, to extreme Indiana legislative efforts to increase protest penalties which could result in longer prison sentences and felony convictions, and deprive Black and Brown individuals of their First Amendment rights.

 Challenging race-based treatment of youth in the juvenile legal system: